How to Understand and Calm a Crying Baby

 Haskins says, “It won’t be during week one, because you’re still getting to know each other, but three to eight months down the road, you’ll recognize the difference between a hungry cry and a cry that tells you, ‘I’m in pain.’”

-Why Do Babies Cry When They’re Put Down?
+Why Does My Baby Cry When They’re Put Down?

 Babies cry for several reasons when they’re put down after being held.
 The transition itself can be unsettling for babies.
 They may feel a change in temperature after moving away from your body heat, movement (no longer swaying, for example) or comfort level, which can bring on tears.